Where All the Little Things Live

 “What are you going to play today?” they all said at once.

-Tama rolled over to Genevieve, a blade of grass, who tilted down to let Tama climb on her back.
-On top he glanced over at two others — Chione and Percival — with a nod, and they nodded back and smiled.
+Tama rolled over to Genevieve, a blade of grass, who tilted to let Tama climb on her back.
+On top, he glanced over at two others — Chione and Percival — with a nod.
+They smiled and nodded back.

-Maru slowed down but acted as if he didn’t really want to.
 “We’re making a bridge,” he said, gesturing ahead.
+He wouldn’t keep his eyes on Tama and kept trying to move.
 Tama saw a gathering of rocks on the edge of a rushing rapid of water.

 “Why?” asked Tama.